This program is designed to encourage the development of critical thinking, analysis and communication skills.

 *Please note that international degrees obtained outside of Canada will not qualify for admission into the Diploma in Accounting program or the MAcc program.

 - Minimum 75 per cent academic average in the last two years of undergraduate degree

 - Minimum 75 per cent academic average in key accounting prerequisite courses (with no grade below 60)

-- Two academic references provided by Accounting Faculty members
+- Two academic references provided by Business Faculty members

 - Minimum English language proficiency score (if applicable): ‘TOEFL iBT 105 /Academic IELTS: 7.5